-- Specialized health care industry
+- Specialized health care industry - Restructured manufacturing sector

-- Stable tourism activity

-- Restructured manufacturing sector

-- Baby-boom fueled population growth

-- Resilient housing market

-- Growing professional services sector

-- ★ Local healthcare employment-At over 33,800 workers, health services is now the largest industry sector in the Asheville metropolitan area.
-Ambulatory health services are the chief source of the new jobs.
-Strong gains in well-paying health services had softened earlier

-losses in the traditional manufacturing sector.
+- Baby-boom generation fueled population growth - Growing professional services sector - Stable tourism activity - Resilient housing market - the chief source of the new jobs.
+Strong gains in well-paying health services have softened the earlier losses in the traditional manufacturing sector.
 Historically, stable growth in local healthcare services has had an average annual rate of 2% to 4%.
-The COVID-19 pandemic has had a 10.3% decrease in employment over the previous year.

-- ★ Manufacturing employment-Recent economic indicators suggest job loss in manufacturing has been impacted by the COVID-19 pandemic.
-Manufacturing did experience a 7.7% decrease over the previous year.
-With 20,400 workers, manufacturing continues to be transformed into a high-skilled sector restructured around an advanced group of machinery, plastics, and electronics manufacturers. - ★ Continued moderate population growth-Population growth remains a consistent and stable contributor to the local economy.
+The COVID-19 Pandemic has had a 10.3% decrease in employment over the previous year. - † Manufacturing Employment-With 21,500 workers, manufacturing continues to be transformed into a high-skilled sector restructured around an advanced group of machinery, plastics, and electronics manufacturers.
+Recent economic indicators suggest job gain in manufacturing despite the impact by the COVID-19 Pandemic.
+Manufacturing did experience a 4.4% increase over the previous year. - † Continued Moderate Population Growth-Population growth remains a consistent and stable contributor to the local economy.
 Estimates indicate moderate growth patterns will continue between 1.5% and 2.0% per year.
-More than 95% of local population growth is from in-migration, with the remaining from births over deaths. - ★ Professional and Business Sector-The confluence of retiring baby-boomers, local quality of life, and economic growth has resulted in the emergence of a growing professional and business services sector.
-The sector includes many highly technical and well-paid services such as engineering, computer design, and temporary employment services.
-Due to the COVID-19 pandemic, employment decreased 4.8% over the previous year.
+More than 95% of local population growth is from in-migration, with the remaining from births over deaths. - † Professional and Business Sector-The confluence of retiring baby-boomers, local quality of life, and economic growth has resulted in the emergence of a growing professional and business services sector.
+This sector includes many highly technical and well-paid services such as engineering, computer design, and temporary employment services.
+Nevertheless, due to the COVID-19 Pandemic, employment decreased 6.5% over the previous year.

-The major economic challenge facing the District is the decline in industrial and commercial sewer revenue pertaining to the impacts of COVID-19 pandemic on employment and tourism.
-However, the decline in industrial and sewer revenues should be temporary.
-The impacts will be tempered by the District's more than adequate cash position.
+The major economic challenge facing the District is the continued impact of COVID-19 Pandemic on employment and tourism.
+However, the impacts should be temporary and tempered by the District's more than adequate cash position.

-Based on the District's projections for residential, commercial, and industrial sewer use, sewer rates will not increase for the fiscal year ended June 30, 2020.
+Based on the District's projections for residential, commercial, and industrial sewer use, sewer rates will increase by 2.75% for the Fiscal Year ended June 30, 2022.
 Current projections indicate adequate funding for operations, debt service, and the District's long-term Capital Improvement Program.